SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

 External partners and vendors collaborate with Galaxy to provide content, technology, and services for Galaxy TV+.

 ### 7.2 Interests / Collaboration
 External partners aim to foster successful collaborations with Galaxy, deliver high-quality content and services, and achieve mutual business objectives.
-They contribute expertise, resources, and creativity to enhance Galaxy TV+ offerings and viwer experience.
+They contribute expertise, resources, and creativity to enhance Galaxy TV+ offerings and viewer experience.

 ### 7.3 Stakeholders
 - **Content Production Studios:** Studios producing original content exclusively for Galaxy TV+, including movies, series, documentaries, and other programming.